Solanum carolinense: Weed

-Carolina horsenettle is considered a noxious weed in several US states.
+Carolina horsenettle is considered a noxious weed in one US state (Alaska).
 It can spread vegetatively by underground rhizomes as well as by seed.
 It is resistant to many postemergent herbicides and somewhat resistant to broad-spectrum herbicides such as glyphosate and 2,4-D. In fact, herbicide use often selects for horsenettle by removing competing weeds.
 It is an especially despised weed by gardeners who hand-weed, as the prickles tend to penetrate the skin and then break off when the plant is grasped.
 The deep root also makes it difficult to remove.